WalshyDev/personal-site/content/pages/blog/21_11_17-contact-form-on-pages-with-functions.md

 // In action (gif?)

 ## Testing & Deploying
 If you're not new to Pages then you will understand the trouble of testing this locally, well no more!
-[Pages CLI]() has now been released so you can easily test your website **and** your functions!
+[Pages CLI]() has now been released so you can easily test your website **and** your Functions!

 // Note about envs locally - Miniflare may pick up .env?? test